Healthy Homes Assessment Papakowhai

 What We Do

-As building inspectors, we take on all aspects involved in professional house Inspections.
-We’re there to make sure you make the right choice when it comes to purchasing your next property.
+As building inspectors we handle all issues associated with specialist home inspections.
+We are there to ensure that you make the correct choice when it comes to purchasing your next property.

-We take your investment seriously We will conduct detailed examinations to make sure that you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the enjoyable aspects of buying or owning an house.
+We value your money and conduct detailed examinations to ensure that you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the fun aspects of buying or owning the home.

-We offer a wide range of services to make sure you are fully updated on the condition of any property that you might be looking to purchase or sell in addition to other solutions.
+We specialise in a variety of solutions to ensure you are completely aware of the state of any property you might be looking to purchase or sell and also other services.

-We have a systematic approach to inspecting your property and the latest software technology that incorporates digital images into your document, you can actually see any issues that may be identified.
-Thanks to our comprehensive report, it is no wonder we receive so many clients who recommend our services to their family and acquaintances.
+With our systemised approach to your property inspection and the most up-to-date software technology including digital photos imbedded into your Report, you are able to actually see any issues found.
+Through our detailed reporting it is no wonder we receive so many referrals from clients our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports